toriwang24/portfolio/index.md

 Feel free to look through my projects and reach me through my [linkedin](https://www.linkedin.com/in/toriwang)!
 * * *

+## Work Experience

+### PwC Consulting Services
+#### _Data and Technology Solutions Consultant_

+* Managed ETL processes in SSMS (SQL), Alteryx, and Azure Data Factory to organize client financial data into meaningful schemas for future analytical processing and business needs reporting through Power BI.
+* Created statistical models including customer churn analysis, transaction allocation, and product resegmentation through historical transaction data analysis in Python and Databricks.
+* Managed feature creation and user testing for a client facing application targeting job leveling.
+This application is built by the Data and Technology team at PwC, and aided in deals valued at $4.7B+, capturing value through employee restructuring.

+### PwC Consulting Services
+#### _Data and Technology Solutions Consultant Intern_

+* Created ETL pipeline for transaction datasets for an M&A deal valuing 3.9B+ using Python, SQL, and Azure tools, transforming data into actionable insights to support strategic decision-making processes.
+* Investigated key performance indicator (KPI) movements and interpret trends within evolving datasets, and communicated business strategies through visualizations and dashboards in Power BI.

+### Binance - Swipe Division
+#### _Risk and Compliance Consultant Intern_

+* Conducted research and analyzed customer behavior data to identify risks and opportunities.
+* Contributed to improving compliance policies and optimizing product offerings.
+* Provided insights for finance and compliance teams, leveraging quantitative analysis of quarterly compliance testing to refine company risk management processes and optimize product design.

+### UCLA Office of Residential Life
+#### _Lead Residential Advisor_

+* Serve as live-in advisor for 93 UCLA students to create an inclusive, healthy, safe residential community
+* Mediate roommate conflicts, host floor meetings, and plan events to promote connectivity (dinners, socials)
+* Provide guidance and resources to support residents through academic, social, and mental health challenges

 ## Personal and Academic Projects

 ## UCLA, AWS, and Slalom Innovation Challenge